11B-X-1371: Parker Warner Wright

 In late November, after most of the initial talk and speculation about the video, its creator and purpose had died down, a Twitter account was opened under the name Parker Warner Wright.
-Its owner claimed to have made the video; Wright was not the only person on the Internet actively claiming the same thing at the time and throughout the last months of 2015 others posted their own videos in attempt to authenticate themselves.
+Its owner claimed to have made the video; Wright was not the only person on the Internet actively claiming the same thing at the time and throughout the last months of 2015 others posted their own videos in an attempt to authenticate themselves.

 At the end of the month, Wright announced that the next video would be released "in exactly 1.444 metric hours" on his YouTube channel.
 At the appointed time, a new video, titled 11B-3-1369, in black and white with occasional effects and inserts, was published, with "Their lies unlock our dissent", underneath in the description.
 In it, the figure in the plague doctor costume returned, shown outside the sanatorium in the forest at first, and later within.
 The soundtrack was quieter than that of the first video and included some electronic tinkling noises which were synchronized with the blinker on the figure's hand.
 Later in the video, the plague-doctor figure is joined by a woman in a white dress with her face covered in bandages.

 Three weeks later, The Daily Dot published an interview with Wright.
 He told reporter Mike Wehner that he was a U.S. citizen who lives in Poland, and that the videos were meant as an art project.
 After finishing the video, in May 2015, he had left three copies, two on discs in a subway and park in Poland, and the last one posted to 4chan.
 Reporter Mike Wehner concluded thus that the YouTube user AETBX had no involvement in the video's creation.
 As a way of authenticating himself, Wright challenged visitors to his Facebook page to replicate the plague doctor mask, which he claimed to have designed and built himself.

 Some commenters on Wright's Facebook page were skeptical of his claims, pointing to differences in the costume between the two videos; Wright explained the differences by saying he wanted, and made, a better cloak for the second video.
 Krahbichler accepted Wright's claims.
 "It would be too much of a hassle just to play along for this long, and making up stories that fit so well," he wrote shortly after the second video was posted.
 "I believe it is very safe to say that PWW is indeed the creator".
 In an early-December exchange on Facebook, Wright had told him he had chosen him as the recipient since he had "won the business card lottery ... you handed me your business card, at some point".
 Krahbichler speculated that Wright had probably attended at least one of the many tech shows where he had had a booth.